haroonawanofficial/Attack_Surface_Assessment/readme.md

 ## **How it scans**
 - It does not provide crawl feature, please use specific endpoint or api, (Yes, crawl feature is possible, but I do not see it's use, as CLI can be passed using loop on this tool)
-- Example: perl wvs.pl --url http://testphp.vulnweb.com/showimage.php?file=
+- Example: perl asat.pl --url http://testphp.vulnweb.com/showimage.php?file=

 ---